Syed Mir Qasim

-Syed Mir Qasim's political career first began during the British Raj, when he became a leader of the non-sectarian, pro-democracy Quit Kashmir political movement.
+Qasim's political career first began during the British Raj, when he became a leader of the non-sectarian, pro-democracy Quit Kashmir political movement.
 His advocacy against the monarchical rule of Maharaja Hari Singh resulted in his imprisonment.

 After India's independence, Syed Mir Qasim was involved with the drafting of the Constitution of Jammu and Kashmir.
 He went on to serve in various State and Union positions.
 He is credited with having established the Indian National Congress in Kashmir.
 He served as the Chief Minister of Jammu and Kashmir after the death of Ghulam Mohammed Sadiq.
 He resigned from the office in 1975 in order to pave the way for the return of Sheikh Abdullah after the Indian Government reached an accord with the latter.

 In his autobiography, My Life and Times, published in September 1992, Qasim provided interesting historical detail on the struggle of Kashmiris to throw off the yoke of monarchy in the princely state through the Quit Kashmir movement, as well as background on the issue of accession to India rather than choosing to join Pakistan.

 Qasim died in an ambulance near India Gate in New Delhi on 12 December 2004 at the age of 83.
-In accordance with his wishes, he was buried in the village of his birth, Dooru in Kashmir.
+In accordance with his wishes, he was buried in the village of his birth, Dooru Shahabad in Kashmir.
 His funeral was attended by thousands without incident.
 He was posthumously awarded the Padma Bhushan, India's third highest civilian award by Indian President APJ Abdul Kalam in 2005.